 Appropriate expectations must be set and patience emphasized, or progress will suffer.
 This necessity yields an ability among those working with adults on the spectrum to abandon measurement that only recognizes time as its standard.
 Improved patience, then, becomes a commonplace trait.

 Working with people with ASD isn't for everyone.
 The lack of a cure and the need to measure success on a smaller scale can be discouraging.
 However, if you're willing to take on the challenges, the rewards can be significant.
-Find out more about how to finish your degree here.
+Find out more about how to finish your degree here by requesting information below about the program below.